cenkalti/rain/README.md

 The main use case is running `rain server` command and operating the server with `rain client <subcommand>` commands.
 Server consists of a BitTorrent client and a RPC server.
 `rain client` is used to give commands to the server.
-There is also `rain client console` command which opens up a text based UI that you can manage the torrents on the server.
+There is also `rain client console` command which opens up a text based UI that you can view and manage the torrents on the server.
 Run `rain help` to see other commands.

 Difference from other clients